Cycling bags come in various types and can be fitted to different parts of your bike...

 The most common type of cycling bag is a saddle bag fitted to the saddle rails and seatpost.

-You can't stuff much more than a light waterproof cycling jacket, some tools and an energy bar into the smallest ones.
-The larger type of saddlebags can fit in enough kit for a weekend away if you pack carefully.
+You can't stuff much more than your phone, some tools and an energy bar into the smallest ones.
+Larger saddlebags can fit in enough kit for a weekend away if you pack carefully.

 A waterproof zip on your saddlebag is a good idea if you don't use mudguards.